This week’s blog is a guest post by Bec Sharp of The Sharp Mind.

 So when it’s all cheesy sayings and good intentions, why is it that fitness inspiration aka FITSPO is rubbish and why do I believe it can and probably does cause more harm than good?

-Rebecca Sharp is a Learning & Development Manager specializing in leadership development, mentoring, career coaching and team development.
+Bec Sharp is a Sydney-based strategic psychotherapist, clinical hypnotherapist and performance coach.
 She likes water sports, cats, AFL, cricket and weights and is obsessed with cat videos.
-You can reach her at [email protected] or by commenting below.
+You can find her at The Sharp Mind and on Instagram.